Quickstart: Create and query a dedicated SQL pool (formerly SQL DW) in Azure synapse Analytics using the Azure portal

 Follow these steps to create a dedicated SQL pool (formerly SQL DW) that contains the

 Select Create a resource in the upper left-hand corner of the Azure portal.

-In the search bar type "dedicated SQL pool" select dedicated SQL pool (formerly SQL DW).
+In the search bar, type "dedicated SQL pool" and select dedicated SQL pool (formerly SQL DW).
 Select Create on the page that opens.